DFE-Digital/early-careers-framework/docs/source/ecf/how-to-guides.html.md

 The `X-With-Server-Date` header lets providers simulate future dates, and therefore allows providers to test declaration submissions for future milestone dates.

-It is only valid in the sandbox environment.
-Attempts to submit future declarations in the production environment (or without this header in sandbox) will be rejected as part of milestone validation.
+{inset-text}It is only valid in the sandbox environment.
+Attempts to submit future declarations in the production environment (or without this header in sandbox) will be rejected as part of milestone validation.{/inset-text}

 To test declaration submission functionality, include: